 The Greenhouse Initiative in Cypress Hills supports CHLDC’s larger “Verde” Initiative to make East NY community a greener, healthier, more sustainable place to live for all of its residents.
-Cypress Hills is a high poverty community that struggles with obesity, type2 diabetes and high unemployment.
-63% of the community members speak a foreign language at home.
+Cypress Hills is a high poverty community that struggles with obesity, Type 2 diabetes and high unemployment.
+63% of the community members speak a language other than English at home.

 As part of a long-term sustainable development plan, find ways to offer access to nutritious, affordable food, and pathways to sustainable, living wage jobs while safely utilizing some of the worst brownfields in New York City.

 Design a greenhouse/hydroponic pop-up farm sited on an empty lot in East NYC, Brooklyn, owned by the city of NY and leased to Cypress Hills Local Development Corporation.
 Although intended to provide land for permanent affordable housing, the site is lying fallow; the tenant, CHLDC, wishes to repurpose the site.
 This off-grid mobile unit needs to be a kit of parts that can be (dis)assembled to be taken to different lots in the community and reassembled as housing development comes on line on the various empty lots.

 Increase access to food production, building on some of the land lots already used as community gardens under the Green Thumb program.
 Provide innovative educational opportunities to teach youth about sustainability through the lens of urban agriculture; offer access to hands-on K-8th grade STEM curricula connecting science, nutrition, and climate change.
 Increase access to high quality, fresh hydroponics food produce (a 800-900 sqft lot could produce up to 8,000 pounds of produce every 12 weeks).
 Provide on-site job training on urban agriculture, hydroponic, and greenhouse construction.
 Provide a use value to what are currently empty and undeveloped land lots in East New York.